Massachusetts Peace Action Education Fund

 Terms of employment

-The Organizer reports to the Executive Director and also maintains an ongoing relationship with the Board Chair and the members of the Executive Committee.
+The Organizer reports to the chair of the Elephant in the Room Project and to MAPA EF’s Executive Director.
+S/he also maintains an ongoing relationship with the members of the Elephant in the Room Project committee.

-You are expected to initiate and carry out projects, to keep the ED informed of your plans, and to receive assignments and accept direction.
-In case of a conflict you may consult with the Board’s Personnel Committee for problem solving.
+You are expected to initiate and carry out projects, work closely with supervisors and committee on your plans, receive assignments and accept direction.
+In case of a conflict you may consult with the Massachusetts Peace Action board’s Personnel Committee for problem solving.

 Send resume, cover letter and a sample of your work to Cole Harrison, Executive Director, firstname.lastname@example.org.
-We anticipate cutting off applications on or about February 20.
+Applications will be reviewed on a rolling basis and must be received by October 31.

 Copyright © 2019 | Theme by MH Themes